-Beginning Salary Range Experienced Salary Projected % Job with a Bachelor's Degree Range Growth Through 2012 Registered Nurse \$36,900 to \$41,200 \$46,700 to \$63,400 28%
+• Beginning Salary Range with a Bachelor's Degree Projected % Job Growth Through 2012 Registered Nurse \$36,900 to \$41,200 \$46,700 to \$63,400 28%

-Statistics are based on state averages from the Tennessee Career Information Delivery System. http://www.teids.thr.edu/ Salaries are not guaranteed.
+Statistics are based on state averages from the Tennessee Career Information Delivery System.

-At Jackson State, we work hard to make sure that you graduate with your associate's degree and arrive at a university prepared to start junior-level courses.
+At Jackson State, we work hard to make sure that you graduate with your associate's degree and arrive at a university prepared to start jurior-level courses.
 That's why we have special articulation agreements with Tennessee Board of Regents (TBR) schools that allow students completing the Associate of Science Pre-Nursing degree to transfer as juniors.
 TBR universities with nursing degrees include:

-- Austin Peay State University
+- Aus tin Peay State University

-- East Tennessee State University
+- •East Tennessee State University

-- Middle Tennessee State University
+- •Middle Tennessee State University

-- Tennessee State University
+- Termessee State University

-- Tennessee Technological University
+- Termessee Technological University

 - The University of Memphis

-Other schools in West Tennessee offering nursing degrees include the University of Tennessee at Martin, Lambuth University, Freed Hardeman University, and Union University.
+Other schools in West Tennessee offering nursing degrees include the University of Tennessee at Martin and Union University.
 Students transferring to these colleges may require additional course work before becoming a junior.

-Jackson State Community College is accredited by the Southern Association of Colleges and Schools.
+Jacks on State Community College is accredited by the Southern Association of Colleges and Schools.